alexbinary/SQLite.swiftly/project.md

 on actual use cases.

-## What are the features

-- create a new database
+## Feature list

+### Create databases

+The system allows users to create database files that can then be used like any other database files.

+### Create tables

-- connect to an existing database
+The system allows users to create arbitrary tables in an existing database.
-- create tables
+Users are free to create the table and columns they want, provided the data types are supported.
+The system only supports data types that are needed in the My LEGO Collection project.

-- insert multiple rows into one table at a time efficiently
+### Insert multiple rows into a table

+The system allows users to insert one or more rows into an existing table.
+Users are free to insert the data they want, but they must provide a value for each and every column of the table.

-- retrieve all rows from one table at a time
+### Retrieve all rows and all columns from a table

+The system allows users to read data from a table.
+The operation only supports reading all columns and all rows.
+Filters, joints and functions are not supported.

 ## What is exposed and what is hidden